-Campgrounds often have their own rules and recommendations for firewood.
+Campgrounds often have their own firewood policies.
 For example, Arkansas State Park asks that visitors purchase firewood from the park or collect from the immediate vicinity to avoid the spread of damaging forest pests.
 Ozark-St. Francis and Ouachita National Forests advise firewood users to access local sources (e.g., nearby National or State Forests that offer firewood permits) when harvesting firewood for personal use.
 Arkansas Game and Fish Commission suggests hunters gather dead and downed branches to meet their campfire needs.
 Find out the firewood rules in your area and destination before traveling with firewood.

 For information on pests, quarantines, or regulated items, the Arkansas State Plant Board may be contacted at: 501-225-1598 or firstname.lastname@example.org.